ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 An icetea plugin [nfc_test_parsers.py](TEST_APPS\icetea_plugins\nfc_test_parsers.py)

 MbedOS cli test app [main.cpp](TEST_APPS\device\nfcapp\main.cpp).
-The CLI commands return results asyncronously for most commands which get passed to and handled on a driver thread.
+The CLI commands return results asynchronously for most commands which get passed to and handled on a driver thread.

 The SUT target is rebooted between tests, since test modify the target hardware state.

-**Future:** A complete inter-op ready design expands to also include a switch-box to allow the reader to connect to NFC enabled targets nearby using flying cables and a sticky-back antenna.
+**Future: ** A complete inter-op ready design expands to also include a switch-box to allow the reader to connect to NFC enabled targets nearby using flying cables and a sticky-back antenna.
 The switch allows selecting either alternative tags, or NFC peers.
 The switch can be controlled using GPIO either driven from spare IO pins on the target DUT itself (preferred option), or perhaps from a Raspberry pi.

 ![inter-op](img/inter-op-view.png)

 ![future](img/creamscone-mobile.png)

-**Reference:**
+**Reference: **

 https://github.com/ARMmbed/mbed-os/blob/master/docs/design-documents/nfc/nfc_design.md